 “Will that be all, My Lady?”
 Ruth asked from behind her.

 “Yes, Ruth, thank you.”
 Annalise swallowed, still regarding herself in the looking glass.
 Her maid curtsied and hurried out of the room.
 Annalise slowly ventured toward her vanity table.
 She picked up her white gloves and slowly drew them on.
 Her fingers trembled as she fastened her gloves over her arms.
 Tonight, she would officially become the future duchess of Kensington.
-Delete Created with Sketch.

 Blake stepped off the ship and onto the firm land for the first time in what seemed like forever.
 His heart rate sped up and his breathing roughened as the heady feeling of joy assailed him.
 He looked around the moving crowds of people.
-The shouts from the surrounding people, the sounds of his native accent, even if spoken by common street boys and dirty workers warmed his heart.
+The shouts from the surrounding passers-by, the sounds of his native accent, even if spoken by common street boys and dirty workers warmed his heart.
 He nearly dropped to his knees and kissed the ground at that moment.
 Tears burned at the backs of his eyelids and were threatening to overflow through the corners of his eyes.
 Blake swallowed and took a steadying breath, managing his emotions.
 He was home.
 He was finally back home.

 Blake rushed through the crowd, looking for the hackney coaches, unable to hold his smile.
 He patted his pocket to make sure he hadn’t lost his purse with coins in his excitement and hurried his steps.
 He seemed to forget all about his numb knee, all about his muscle aches and bruises.
 All the worries vanished.
 He shouldered his way out of the docks, not looking back, not even sparing a glance at the ship, at the life he’d never asked for and was finally leaving behind.

 Several moments later, he successfully hailed the hackney and sprung inside.